 Location of test Date

 Surname

 Date

 Status Profession

 Date of first inve olvement in the sport

-Other sports practised

 Disease (forme r or current)

 With special me ention of

 o Cardiopathy o Coronary o Diabetes Type 1 / 2 (circle the type)

-o Epilepsy o High blood pressure
+o Epilepsy o High blood l pressure

 Operations und lergone previou usly

 Dates of these operations

-Accidents (when, where, under which circumstances)
+Accidents (when, where, unde er which circumstances)

+Alaskal a/day Tohasaa naakkaan

-Alcohol g/day Tobacco pack/year
+Tobacco pack/year

-Allergies

-Medicines usually/frequently t taken
+raken

 Please keep in mind the Anti I Exemption rules.
 Doping rules and the WADA - UIM list of banned substances and Therapeutic Use

 109.10 - GENERAL OBJ JECTIVE EXAMINATION

 Height m Weight kg

 30 kg/m2 : Please refer to the superlicence procedure posted on the UIM website) Sex

 nities

 se attach printed results and graphs

 FVC (measured/predicted)

 FEV 1 (measured/predicted)

-If "Yes", give details below. ere any evidence of abnormality of the heart or cardiovascular system? o Yes o No
+Cardiovascular system: is the If "Yes", give details below. ere any evidence of abnormality of the heart or cardiovascular system? o Yes o No

 Blood pressure at rest

+and manks and final report in Captials language

 Please attach printed results a and graphs and final report in English language

 Ophthalmologic check-up (ma andatory every other year)

 Have you undergone this oph thalmologic check-up last year ?

-If yes, please specify when: //
+If yes, please specify when: / /

-If not, ask your ophthalmolog
+If not, ask your ophthalmolog ist to fill the hereafter items

-Faculty of vision (uncorrected) RL
+Faculty of vision (uncorrected ) RLL

-tion) RLL
+(with correct ion) RL

-Vision with both eyes open (w vearing corrective lenses if necessary)
+Vision with both eyes open (w rearing corrective lenses if necessary)

 Field of vision

-Vision of colours: is the applic cant's colour vision normal?
+Vision of colours: is the applic

 o Yes o No

 If "No", give details below.

 Signature and practice stamp of the ophthalmologist

 Hearing testing

 Sugar

-Is the Urine analysis normal? o Yes o No
+Is the Urine analysis normal?
+If "No", give details below. o Yes o No

-If "No", give details below.

 Nervous system

 Others

 Does the applicant have any physical abnormality or restriction of movements in the arms or legs? o Yes o No If "Yes", give details below.

-Is there any evidence of a physical or mental condition (past or present) which could, in your opinion, prevent the applicant from holding a competition licence for motorsport? o Yes o No
+Is there any evidence of a physical or mental condition (past or present) which could, in your opinion, prevent the applicant from holding a competition licence for motorsport ?

-If "Yes", give details below.
+o Yes o No If "Yes", give details below.

 To the Doctor and the Driver :

 Are you the applicant's usual doctor? o Yes o No

 Your practice stamp (together with your name and qualifications):

 Name in capital letters

 Degree

 Address

 Tel

 Fax

 Aptitude assessment

 Date

 This is to certify that I have examined the applicant in line with this form.

 Signature of the Doctor

 Signature of the Driver